June 2012 Volume 23, Issue 1 www.bayvillage.net

 towards his place of birth, where his mother and

 father once lived.
-Poe, with a trunk full of ideas—and worldwide success—is finally coming home,” said Rocknak of the design she calls
+Poe, with a trunk full of ideas—and worldwide success—is finally coming home,” said Rocknak of the design she calls Poe Returning to Boston.

 The plan calls for the statue of one of America’s most influential writers to be installed in Edgar Allan Poe Square, a tree- lined, city-owned brick plaza at the intersection of Boylston Street and Charles Street South, just two blocks north of where Poe was born in 1809.
 Mayor Menino dedicated the location to Poe—and to his place in Boston’s literary heritage— during bicentennial celebrations in 2009.